Investors who want to open a cryptocurrency company in Czech Republic

 became a popular event not only in Czech Republic

 , but also at a global level.
-Countries across the world started creating a legal environment that can secure cryptocurrency transaction
+Countries across the world started creating a legal environment that can secure cryptocurrency transactions

 .
 Businessmen or natural persons who want to invest in cryptocurrency in Czech Republic